Pabst Blue Ribbon May Soon Be Gone Forever, As Two Brewers Battle Contract Issues In A Milwaukee Courtroom

-The famed lager is owned by Pabst Brewing Company, which is itself a holding company that owns much in the way of shares and copyrights, and little in the way of manufacturing or distribution facilities.
-That means that, for a couple of decades, the company has had to outsource production and distribution to Milwaukee brewer MillerCoors, which has done so according to a contract the two companies signed back in the Clinton administration.
+The famed lager is owned by Pabst Brewing Company, which is itself a holding company that owns much in the way of shares and copyrights — and little in the way of manufacturing or distribution facilities.
+That means that, for a couple of decades, the company has had to outsource production and distribution to Milwaukee brewer MillerCoors, which has done so according to a contract that the two companies signed back during the Clinton administration.

-The problem is, MillerCoors doesn’t want to make the beer any more after that contract expires in 2020.
-That means that, in less than two years, the beer, which has been a thing for a century and a half, may soon be no more.
+The problem is, MillerCoors doesn’t want to make the beer anymore after that contract expires in 2020.
+This means that, in less than two years, the beer — which has been a thing for a century and a half — may soon be no more.
 Further, its end would also be the death knell for other cheap beers produced by the brand, including Lone Star and Old Milwaukee.

 In a Wisconsin courtroom, the two sides are arguing it out.
-Pabst obviously doesn’t want to close up shop or find another manufacturer to take over production, distribution, advertising, and all that.
+Pabst obviously doesn’t want to close up shop, or to have to find another manufacturer to take over production, distribution, and advertising.
 To that end, they’ve taken MillerCoors to court, claiming that the larger manufacturer is unfairly trying to push it out of business.

 MillerCoors and Pabst are in a courtroom brewing battle that could crush the Pabst Blue Ribbon brand https://t.co/HR7YzTTH5Y